Wednesday, October 22, 2025

 Financiers are little French almond cakes that look like gold bars.
 They can be made in less than 1 hour, and enjoyed while they are warm and the edges are crispy.

-The financiers are best the day they are bakes, but they can be stored in a covered container for 1 day.
+The financiers are best the day they are baked, but they can be stored in a covered container for 1 day.

 Ingredients (6 pieces) - recipe adapted from Bouchon Bakery.